koalalorenzo/blog/content/posts/202307-go-homekit-systemd-bridge/index.md

 pre-compiled binaries from the [releases page on GitLab](https://gitlab.com/koalalorenzo/hk-svcs-bridge/-/releases).
-The project supports multiple CPU architectures, ensuring compatibility with a range of devices, including the Raspberry Pi!
+The project supports multiple CPU architectures, ensuring compatibility with a range of different Home Lab hardware.
 For Ubuntu/Debian users, especially those using a Raspberry Pi, here's a quick way to get started:

 ```bash
 # Please check the GitHub Page for newer versions if those are available!